singledigit/kiro-stearing-docs/README.md

-# kiro-stearing-docs
+# Kiro Steering Docs

-A collection of useful steering docs for Kiro
+This is a place to share steering docs for Kiro.
+If you have a steering doc that you have found helpful, feel free to create a pull request.